 By leveraging these GDB commands, you can deepen your understanding of signal handling in your program and effectively debug signal-related issues for smoother program execution.

-1. handle – The handle command in GDB allows you to control how signals are handled during program execution.
-Signals are software interrupts that can be generated by the operating system or the program itself.
-With the handle command, you can specify how GDB should handle specific signals, such as stopping the program when a signal is received or ignoring certain signals altogether.
-This command is essential for managing signal-driven events during debugging and ensuring proper handling of critical signals.
+command, you can specify how GDB should handle specific signals, such as stopping the program when a signal is received or ignoring certain signals altogether.
+This command is essential for managing signal-driven events during debugging and ensuring proper handling of critical signals. - signal – The

 Tracepoints